opensafely/documentation/Onboarding analysts.md

 * Write a brief commit message, e.g., "add transplant codelist".
 No need for a description.
 * Click `Commit to add-transplant-var`

-Now you have committed te changes to your local repo (but not yet pushed to the remote repo on GitHub.)
+Now you have committed the changes to your local repo but not yet pushed (published) to the remote repo on GitHub.

 ### Define the transplant variable in `study_definition.py` and `commit`